- For netatalk to work, you need TCP/IP networking up and running on your

 - You probably want to install tcp wrappers if you don't already have it so look at the included README file.

-If everything compiled without errors, type make install
+- If everything compiled without errors, type - make installto install the package.

 rtmp 1/ddp # Routing Table Maintenance Protocol